IDIL Tracks

 Details

-The biological and ecological sciences are increasingly intertwined with the mathematical sciences in order to characterize the complex interactions and processes between organisms and their environments, analyze and process large datasets, and so on.
-The IDIL Master’s Programin Quantitative Ecology and Evolutionaims to train students in the fields of ecology and evolution, with a strong focus on the mathematical sciences, statistics, and numerical analysis.
+The biological and ecological sciences are increasingly intertwined with the mathematical sciences in order to characterize the complex interactions and processes between organisms and their environments, as well as to analyze and process large databases, among other applications.
+The IDIL Master’s Programin Quantitative Ecology and Evolutionaims to train its students in the fields of ecology and evolution, with a strong focus on the mathematical sciences, statistics, and numerical analysis.

 This uncommon training will provide students with strong and competitive skills in the ecological and evolutionary sciences.
 This selective interdisciplinary course is open to students with a bachelor's degree in ecology/evolution and/or mathematics.
 However, students must demonstrate a very strong interest in biology/ecology AND mathematics.